Murtuza Mukhtarov: Philanthropic works

 M. Mukhtarov was involved in many philanthropic works.
-A mosque and school in Amirjan village (built in 1910) and 17 buildings in Absheron, a dome on the grave of Akhund Mirza Abu Turab in Pirhasan (Mardakan, Baku) a mosque in Vladikavkaz was built under patronage of him.
-The Amirjan mosque with the minarets and their double balconies and decorations are very distinct as they rise 46 meters high.
-The workmanship in stone carving far exceeds that of any other mosque in Baku, the surrounding suburban areas or, for that matter, in the entire country.
-Many mosques were destroyed during the Soviet Period or were converted to other uses such as museums, but the Amirjan Mosque still stands today and is used as a place of worship.
-Murtuza Mukhtarov was the patron of Baku Realni College and Temirxan-Shura Gymnasium of Women, and the member of the Society for the spread of literacy and knowledge among the mountain-dwellers.
-He was also the member of the St. Petersburg Muslim Charitable Society and the founder of 40 scholarships for the students of high and vocational schools.
-Murtuza Mukhtarov, who was well known as a benevolent and kind person, earnest entrepreneur, left many magnificent buildings as a legacy.
+A mosque and school in Amirjan village (built in 1910) and 17 buildings in Absheron, a dome on the grave of Akhund Mirza Abu Turab in Pirhasan (Mardakan, Baku) a mosque in Vladikavkaz were built under his patronage.
+The Amirjan mosque with the minarets and their double balconies and decorations is very distinct as they rise 46 meters high.
+The workmanship in stone carving far exceeds that of any other mosque in Baku, the surrounding suburban areas, or, for that matter, in the entire country.
+Many mosques were destroyed during the Soviet period or were converted to other uses such as museums, but the Amirjan Mosque still stands today and is used as a place of worship.
+Murtuza Mukhtarov was the patron of Baku Realni College and Temirxan-Shura Gymnasium for Women and a member of the Society for the Spread of Literacy and Knowledge among the Mountain Dwellers.
+He was also a member of the St. Petersburg Muslim Charitable Society and the founder of 40 scholarships for the students of high and vocational schools.
+Murtuza Mukhtarov, who was well known as a benevolent and kind person earnest entrepreneur, left many magnificent buildings as a legacy.
 A number of buildings that are preserved up to this day in Baku and its suburbs, in many cities of Russia, and in several European countries are connected with his name.
 The mosque in Vladivostok city, beautiful and magnificent buildings in Kislovodks, and Florence, Italy are built with his money.
 Murtuza Mukhtarov actively participated in nearly all charity societies and gave financial assistance.
-Together with his wife Liza-Khanum, known for her philanthropy, arranged a boarding school for poor and orphan girls inside the palace.
-In 1914, the Mukhtarovs' Palace became the residence of the first Female Moslem Philanthropic Society founded by Liza-Khanum.
+Together with his wife, Liza-Khanum, known for her philanthropy, arranged a boarding school for poor and orphan girls inside the palace.
+In 1914, the Mukhtarovs' Palace became the residence of the first Female Moslem Philanthropic Society, founded by Liza-Khanum.
 They financially supported many of these girls so they could continue their education in Moscow and St. Petersburg.
 She was also an active member of the Society to Combat Mortality among Children.

 Family

-While visiting Vladikavkaz, a town in southern Russia Mukhtarov fell in love with an Ossetian noble lady, Liza-Khanum Taganova.
+While visiting Vladikavkaz, a town in southern Russia, Mukhtarov fell in love with an Ossetian noble lady, Liza-Khanum Taganova.
 But when Mukhtarov proposed, her parents refused.
-It didn't matter that he was extremely rich.
+It didn't matter that he was wealthy.
 To them, he had not been born into nobility and did not come up to their social standing.
-Then, he undertook to build a magnificent mosque on the bank of Terek River.
-Of course, afterwards, it was impossible for the Taganovs to refuse him.
-As the couple did not have any children they dedicated themselves to the philanthropic works.
+Then, he undertook to build a magnificent mosque on the bank of the Terek River.
+Of course, afterward, it was impossible for the Taganovs to refuse him.
+As the couple did not have any children, they dedicated themselves to philanthropic works.